strapi/strapi-examples/login-react/doc/discord_setup.md

 > Don't forget to save your modifications...

-Now that the configuration is over [go to the front-end app](http://localhost:3000/auth/login) and try to login with Facebook 😉
+Now that the configuration is over [go to the front-end app](http://localhost:3000/auth/login) and try to login with Discord! 😉

 > Fill an issue if it doesn't work (https://github.com/strapi/strapi-examples/issues/new)